mercadopago/devsite-docs/guides/resources/dashboard/aplications.en.md

  - *Application description (limit of 150 characters)*.
  - *Application permissions*.
 This field displays the access options for your application, namely: read, offline access and write.
 By default, your application is created with all permissions enabled.
 You can disable permissions by clicking on their respective checkboxes.
  - *Redirect URL*.
 This field defines the URL (in https) where you want to receive the authorization code when your integration is configured as Marketplace or performed via OAuth.
 Check [OAuth](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/security/oauth/introduction) for more details.
  - *Application blocking*.
-If there is, it will indicate the reason for the application being blocked for use.
+If blocked, it will indicate the reason for the application being blocked for use.
 Click on **Block Details** to check the solution for the reported block.

 * **Product to be integrated**.
 This section defines the product that should integrate with your application.
 The field "Available products" presents the list of available products to be integrated.
 By default, the value of this field is the value entered when creating the application, but you can change the chosen product without having to reconfigure the integration.
 This field works as an informational field for the product to which the application refers.